containers/podman-desktop-extension-bootc/docs/vm_guide.md

 The easiest solution to run this on macOS is by using [vfkit](https://github.com/crc-org/vfkit) which uses the native Apple hypervisor framework.

+NOTE: This will only run NATIVE architecture images.
+Your image must use the ARM64 output.

 ### Installation

 This can be installed via: